LogtalkDotOrg/logtalk3/examples/pengines/NOTES.md

 the pengine answers to the current output.

-The second version, `engines`, uses a threaded engine to provide an interface to the pengine in order to access the answers on demand while (1) abstracting that a pengine is being used for the computations, (2) asking the pengine to compute the next solution when the current solution is retrieved, and (3) easily collect all solutions to a query in a list.
+The second version, `engines`, uses a threaded engine to provide an interface to the pengine in order to access the answers on demand with (1) separate predicates for creating the pengine and for querying its answers (including easily collecting all query answers in a list) and (2) asking the pengine to start computing the next solution when the current solution is retrieved.

 The minimal `pengine_server` Prolog module code is also based on the pengines documentation available at: